Romaine Lettuce Recalled Due to E. Coli Outbreak in 25 States

 The CDC is advising that consumers not eat any romaine lettuce harvested from Salinas, California.

-Recalls are back—and right before Thanksgiving.
 We’re no stranger to finding E. coli traces in romaine lettuce.
 (You remember the major romaine recall debacle from last year.)
-Last week, ready-made salads from retailers like Aldi, Walmart and Target were recalled due to possible E. coli contamination.
-Now, the CDC has issued a romaine lettuce recall that affects all types of romaine lettuce harvested in Salinas, California.
+Last week, some Fresh Express Salad Kits were recalled due to possible E. coli contamination.
+Now, the CDC has updated a romaine lettuce recall that affects all types of romaine lettuce harvested in Salinas, California.

 The lettuce was distributed across the United States, and affects both retailers and restaurants.
 Here’s what to avoid in your grocery store and on the menu.

 What products are recalled?

 This lettuce recall includes whole heads of romaine, hearts of romaine, precut lettuce and salad mix.
 You should avoid baby romaine, spring mix and Caesar salad mix, too.
 Romaine lettuce grown and harvested outside of Salinas, California is deemed safe for consumption, but you should double-check the labels in your fridge.

 The FDA is conducting an investigation, and as of December 19, 2019, the E. coli outbreak has affected 138 people in 25 states.
 So far, cases have been reported in Arizona, California, Colorado, Florida, Iowa, Idaho, Illinois, Maryland, Michigan, Minnesota, Montana, Nebraska, New Jersey, North Carolina, New Mexico, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington and Wisconsin.
 The FDA and CDC encourage all consumers to check their refrigerators to be safe.

 How do I know if I have one of these products?